-The Board is comprised of the following directors, whom are mostly all Non-Executive Directors, save for Mr Robert Thomson who resigned on 13 August 2021 as a Non-Executive Director and Mr Finn Behnken who was a Non-Executive Director until 15 August 2022 and resigned as a Non-Executive Director.
-Mr Charles Guy was made an Executive Chairman on 10 November 2021 having previously served on the board from 2018 as a Non-Executive Director.
+The Board is comprised of the following directors, whom are mostly all Non-Executive Directors save for Mr Charles William Guy who was made an Executive Chairman on 10 November 2021 having previously served on the board from 2018 as a Non-Executive Director.
+Mr Finn Behnken was a Non-Executive Director until he resigned on 15 August 2022.
+Mr Yang (Simon) Liu resigned on 14 May 2023 due to his commitments with Rose Rock Capital Ltd, a wholly-owned subsidiary of the Rockefeller investment arm in the Asia Pacific.
+Mr Yang (Simon) Liu has served on the board since January of 2013.
 The skills, experience and expertise of each director in office at the date of this report, their attendances at meetings and their term of office are detailed in the Directors' Report.

-Charles William Guy Executive Chairman Not Independent Bill Richie Yang Non-Executive Director Independent Finn Stuart Behnken Non-Executive Director Independent Yang (Simon) Liu Non-Executive Director Independent Byron Dumpleton Non-Executive Director Independent Guyang (Brett) Tang Non-Executive Director Not Independent
+Charles William Guy Executive Chairman Not Independent Bill Richie Yang Non-Executive Director Independent Finn Stuart Behnken (resigned) Non-Executive Director Independent Yang (Simon) Liu (resigned) Non-Executive Director Independent Byron Dumpleton Non-Executive Director Independent Guyang (Brett) Tang Non-Executive Director Not Independent